espsrc/droplets/docs/git.md

 You have received an e-mail from a good colleague.

-!!! note "email"
+!!! note "email from Galileo"
     Hey there,

     Thanks for sharing the notebook with your exploratory analysis, the results are really promising!
-I have some code of my own to compute some statistics.
-I attached the last version of my program in this e-mail.
-I think the last version compiled well (I hope) but you may need some dependencies I have in my laptop.
-I think we can collaborate and do a more in-depth analysis together.
-Please, send me your current results and I will continue from there. [need some reworking]
+I have some code of my own to compute statistics.
+I attach it in this e-mail, I think this version compiled well (I hope).

+    We can collaborate and do a more in-depth analysis together.
+How can we proceed?

     Cheers,

     Galileo

 Starting a collaboration by sharing code and analysis by e-mail can be a mess.
-Most probably, a number of unconnected files, with different versions will appear, and tracking versions and stages will become more a more complicated.
+Most probably, a number of unconnected files, with different versions will appear, and tracking versions and stages will become more a more complicated as the project progresses.
 We need a tool that help us organize all our files, and make it simple and immediate to share exactly the same files with all your collaborators

 <h3>Objectives and scope</h3>